energinet-digitalisering/energirobotter-ros-workspace/wattson_description/README.md

-### Notes
+### Waveshare Servo Notes

+Waveshare servos PWM is represented by a 12-bit number, so in base 10 it is `0 - 4095`.
+Tests showed that the actual range accepted by the driver was `0 - 4094`.

+When sending a direct command to a Waveshare servo in code, one can set `SCS_MOVING_SPEED` and `SCS_MOVING_ACC`.
+In the contorl code in this repo, both are set to a constant value (typically max), as the speed and acceleration are controlled through sending specific positions.
+But for reference and tests, the maximum value for `SCS_MOVING_SPEED` seems to be `4000` (unknown unit) and for `SCS_MOVING_ACC` it is `255` (will crash the program if it goes beyond).
+Setting `SCS_MOVING_SPEED` to `0` will set it to the maximum value.

 Waveshare servos can rotate from `0°` to `360°` and have a configurable **middle-point**, corresponding to `180°`.
 This middle-point acts as a reference around which the servo moves.
 Choosing the correct middle-point is especially important when the servo is **geared**, and its range of motion is reduced.
 The middle-point of a servo is configured through the web-app hosted by the servo driver.

 ---